DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 * the level of your English and maths skills

 * the strength of your subject knowledge

 Many providers will ask you to do some form of presentation as they want to see you have the energy and passion to capture pupils' attention.
 Remember this is a chance to sell yourself and prove your commitment.

 ## Prepare your own questions

 It’s good to have some questions of your own to ask.
-This helps you get more information and shows your interest in the course.
+This helps you get more information and shows your interest.
 You could ask:

 * how much time will I spend in school?